-Undoubtedly in the Tablet Arena, the competition is much lower than smartphones and a small portion of people use it daily because these days the mobile phones are more than capable of running anything.
+Undoubtedly in the Tablet Arena, the competition is much lower than smartphones and a small portion of people use it daily because these days mobile phones are more than capable of running anything.

-When companies like Apple, Samsung, Huawei made a new tablet they want to give their consumers a device capable of doing more than just media consumption and on that note, Samsung Galaxy S7 Plus doesn’t disappoint you.
+When companies like Apple, Samsung, and Huawei made a new tablet they want to give their consumers a device capable of doing more than just media consumption and on that note, Samsung Galaxy S7 Plus doesn’t disappoint you.

 The premium tablet made by Samsung is very slim and made of good quality aluminum and the 12.4 inches size is quite big for hands although the weight distribution is great you don’t feel any headache using the tablet for long hours.

-Samsung uses a very good quality AMOLED display along with other top-notch internals like snapdragon 865 plus, a humongous 10000 mAh battery, good back, and front cameras, S-pen, and the very famous Android-based One UI which stick everything together.
+Samsung uses a very good quality AMOLED display along with other top-notch internals like snapdragon 865 plus, a humongous 10000 mAh battery, good back, and front cameras, S-pen, and the very famous Android-based One UI which sticks everything together.

 The S7 Plus launched back on 5th August 2020 and when technology is changing every day should it makes any sense to consider a year-old tablet today?
 Let’s find out in this post…